YutaMoriJP/kantan-components-docs/docs/tutorial-basics/Message.md

 ### Example 1

-For the demo, we will take advantage of the `useToggle` hook from the (`kantan-hooks`)[https://kantan-hooks-docs.netlify.app/docs/intro/#installation] library.
-It will help us manage boolean state with helpful functions.
+For the demo, we will take advantage of the `useToggle` hook from the [`kantan-hooks`](https://kantan-hooks-docs.netlify.app/docs/intro/#installation) library.
+It will help us manage a boolean state with helpful functions.
 So, let's import the hook and the component from their respective libraries.
 We will also use another state called `message` to make the content dynamic, i.e. if a successful action happens, then `SUCCESS` is rendered, but if not then `ERROR` is rendered.

 Note that you have the power to apply your own styling to the `Message` component.
 The example shows one approach you could take.
+Feel free to use `Sass`, `styled-components`, `Css Modules`, or whatever your preferrred way of styling is.

 [CodeSandbox](https://f0524.csb.app/message)